modulocity/automationstationgame.com/_posts/devlog-26.md

   <source src="https://i.imgur.com/dGfqZMn.mp4" type="video/mp4" />
 </video>

 Unlike the Assembler, the Fabricator doesn't have an integrated conveyor belt.
 Items have to be added manually or using an Arm.
-The Fabricator can only craft single items into other single items, while the Assembler will be exclusively for crafting a stack of items into other items.
+The Fabricator can only craft single items into other single items, while the Assembler will be used exclusively for crafting a stack of items into other items.
 Recipes for iron gears, copper wire, and rubber have been moved from the Assembler to the Fabricator, meaning that those items can now be used to construct the early game recipes.

 I'm still working on the balance and progression of items and crafting recipes, but I think this new crafting machine will make it a lot easier to come up with a progression flow that feels good in the early game.
 Long term, I still think it would be cool to introduce more machines, such as a metal press, mixer, and wire extruder, but the Fabricator and Assembler can cover most of the planned recipes for the time being.

 ## Wrap up

 I'm really pleased with how the Mission Browser came together.
 I still need to have more people playtest it, but I think it is a huge improvement over the previous system.
 I think the UI still needs a bit of work, but I plan to revisit that (and all the other UI elements in the game) later on in development.
-For now, I'm planning on to other parts of the game.
+For now, I'm planning to move on to other parts of the game.

 As always, I'd love to hear your thoughts and suggestions!
-Feel free to drop a comment or join or Discord using the link below.
+Feel free to drop a comment or join our Discord using the link below.

 Cheers!